Pumpkinhead (film)

 Pumpkinhead is a 1988 American supernatural horror film.
 It was the directorial debut of special effects artist Stan Winston.
 The film has built up a cult following since its release.
-The first in the Pumpkinhead franchise, it was followed by a direct-to-video sequel, two TV film sequels, and a comic book series.
+The first in the Pumpkinhead film series, it was followed by a direct-to-video sequel, two TV film sequels, and a comic book series.
 The film was originally called Vengeance: The Demon and it was inspired by a poem written by poet Ed Justin.
-The film inspired a video game called Bloodwings: Pumpkinhead's revenge.
+The film inspired a video game called Bloodwings: Pumpkinhead's Revenge.

-A reboot is currently in the works from Paramount Players.
+Production on a reboot from Paramount Players was announced in 2021.